BrkRaw/brkraw/README.md

 - Object-oriented robust dataset parser.
 - compressed data readability (compatible with .zip and .PVdatasets format).
 - providing robust and easy-to-use python API for developers, including JCAMP-DX parser.
+- the python API also providing data handler object through either nibabel and simpleITK to make convenient to the researcher can implement their own code.

 ![example_alignment](imgs/brkraw_alignment.png)
-**Fig1.** Example subject alignment shown on FSLeyes, the overlayed localizer image for each slice axis and a EPI image are align in the same space while the preserve subject orientation (correct R-L, I-S, A-P on rodent)
+**Fig1.** Example subject alignment shown on FSLeyes, the overlayed localizer image for each slice axis(gray) and a EPI image(red) are align in the same space while the preserve subject orientation (correct R-L, I-S, A-P on rodent)

 ### Compatibility
-- Cross-platform compatibility (OSX, Linux, and Windows 10 with Anaconda3)
+- Cross-platform compatibility (OSX, Linux, Windows 10)
 - Best work on Python 3.7.6, does not support Python 2.
-- Dependency: numpy, pillow, nibabel, tqdm
+- Dependency: numpy, pillow, nibabel, tqdm, simpleITK, pandas, openpyxl, xlrd, shleeh

 ### Installation
-- We are highly suggesting to use **the pyenv** and **Python version 3.7.6** on Linux and mac to prevent any compatibility issue.
+- We are highly suggesting to use **Python version 3.7.6**
-- In Windows 10, local installation of Anaconda3 (at UserHome) with Python 3.7.6 (ver.
-2020.02) has been tested.

 #### Requirement
 - The installed Python must be compiled properly, If you use pyenv and are having any issue with python please refer following link: